Guru112358/Fortran-codes/README.md

 4)Simple predator prey model solved numerically using midpoint method.
 5)simple predator prey model with three species.
 6)Solving The Lorenz equations numerically.
+7)solving for the trajectory of a projectile with quadratic air resistance.